 Update: April 2012

-In 2012 the head and neck surgical services were transferred to UCH and the Hospital is now part of the University College London Hospitals NHS Foundation Trust.
+In 2012 the head and neck surgical services were transferred to University College Hospital.
 It is being considered that the entire Hospital should move to the main University College Hospital campus.

 The front elevation of 330-331 Grays Inn Road, on which the name of the Hospital is written variously three times.